urbanityllc/axthe/readme.md

 Check out pug: http://html2pug.vercel.app

 AXthe tech stack approach is to eschew client side .js, and rely heavily on SSR. ( I really like the word eschew).
 The server side route in express.js intercepts the http request and passes any dynamic data to pug.
 That is 90% of AXthe.
 In addition to productivity, SSR is better at SEO and security than any client/browser side .js.

-The goal of AXthe is to be the most productive way to develop WebApps, including CMS Webapps.

 ### For the impatient